 top of page

-My former career as a public school teacher might have harmed me more than helped me when it came time to make a schedule for our days.
-I was used to school schedules where everything is figured down to the minute.
-So here is where I'll remind you that homeschool is life.
+My former career as a public school teacher might have harmed me more than helped when it came time to make a schedule for our days.
+I was used to school schedules where everything was figured down to the minute.
+So here is where I'll remind you that homeschooling is life.
 It's home.
 You don't need to make a schedule for restroom breaks.

 Anyway, here are some ways to make your schedule: